 During the 2021 financial year, the group entered into a transaction where Senwes Equipment (Pty) Ltd ("Senwes Equipment"), a fully owned subsidiary of the Senwes Group, transferred its operations and sold its net assets to Agrifriend.
 Agrifriend is also a fully owned subsidiary within the Senwes Group.
 The transaction was concluded as an asset-for-share transaction whereby Agrifriend issued shares to Senwes Equipment as consideration for the net assets received.
 Within the group this constituted a common control transaction and no change in ownership occurred.
 The transaction was effective on 1 April 2021.

-1The acquisition was funded from operating cash flows.
+&lt;sup>1The acquisition was funded from operating cash flows.

-2Goodwill originated mainly due to the negative net asset value assumed.
+&lt;sup>2 Goodwill originated mainly due to the negative net asset value assumed.
+Refer to note 5 regarding subsequent measurement of goodwill.

-6.2.2.
-Group interest in subsidiaries
+6.2 Investment in subsidiaries